cindytran211/CS546-Final-Project/release/Readme.md

 - add payment methods
 - search for pets to purchase
 - select pet to purchase
+- add pet to favorite
+- like pet
+- show favorites
+- comment on pets
 - order pet with payment button
 - view your order